tombentley/toc/reviews/2020-strimzi-annual.md

 * [Get contributions (review, comment, commit, issue or PR) from 35 different companies](https://strimzi.devstats.cncf.io/d/5/companies-table?orgId=1&var-period_name=Last%20year&var-metric=contributions)
 * [In average 27 PRs per week (compared to 19 the year before)](https://strimzi.devstats.cncf.io/d/15/new-prs-in-repository-groups?orgId=1&from=now-1y&to=now)
 * [Significantly increase the number of stargazers and forks of our GitHub repositories](https://strimzi.devstats.cncf.io/d/3/stars-and-forks-by-repository?orgId=1&from=now-1y&to=now)
-* The #strimzi Slack channel now has over 550 members wich create a vibrant community with many questions and discussions
+* The [#strimzi Slack channel](https://cloud-native.slack.com/archives/CMH3Q3SNP) now has over 550 members who create a vibrant community with many questions and discussions

 Despite the the number of new contributors, most of the contributions are still carried by the core contributors from Red Hat.
 We would like to have more people contribute regularly to the project and not just occasionally with one-of PRs.